Managing IBS Symptoms Naturally

 Fiber can be further categorized into fermentable and non-fermentable.
 Let’s explore a little more about it:

-- fermentable: This type of fiber can be used as fuel for healthy gut bacteria which helps promote a healthy gut.
-However, this fermentation sometimes may cause gut discomfort and gas especially if someone has IBS.
+- fermentable: This type of fiber can be used as fuel for healthy gut bacteria, which helps promote a healthy gut.
+However, this fermentation may sometimes cause gut discomfort and gas, especially if someone has IBS.

-- non-fermentable: Does not feed healthy gut bacteria in gut so it just passes right through without the symptoms.
+- non-fermentable: Does not feed healthy gut bacteria in gut, so it just passes right through without the symptoms.

-Let’s talk about the humble kiwi, a vibrant green fruit packed with nutritional goodness.
-Kiwis are a rich source of dietary fiber, including both soluble and insoluble fibers, which plays a crucial role in promoting regularity and softening stool consistency.
-The fiber is kiwi is also the non-fermentable type of fiber which means that it won’t ferment in you colon causing bloating and pain.
+- Kiwis are a rich source of dietary fiber, including both soluble and insoluble fibers, which play a crucial role in promoting regularity and softening stool consistency.
+The fiber in kiwi is also the non-fermentable type of fiber, which means that it won’t ferment in your colon, causing bloating and pain.

-Moreover, kiwis contain an enzyme called actinidin, known for its ability to enhance digestion by breaking down proteins.
+- Kiwis contain an enzyme called actinidin, known for its ability to enhance digestion by breaking down proteins.
 This dynamic duo of fiber and enzymes makes kiwis a potent weapon against constipation.

-How many kiwi fruit for constipation relief?
+How many kiwis are needed for constipation relief?

-According to research the number of kiwis needed per day is two a day to help provide relief from constipation.
+According to research, the number of kiwis needed per day is two a day to help provide relief from constipation.
 Here is the research on the benefits of using kiwi for constipation relief in both people with ideopathic and functional IBS-C constipation.

 Kiwi fruit for constipation – A blog by Monash FODMAP | The experts in diet for IBS – Monash Fodmap